dsrkafuu/dsr-vmc/README.md

 For players from China, check out [DSRTOOLS](https://tools.dsrkafuu.net/minecraft) for more details.

+We recommend using [No Chat Reports](https://modrinth.com/mod/no-chat-reports) mod to disable player chat reporting whenever possible.
+The mod is not included by default because it may prevent you from joining secure servers.

 ## Details

 Starts from Minecraft 1.4.7 in 2012, the modpack is for those who want to join vanilla servers without too much QoL features.